ebuehrle/hpoc/README.md

-This is code for the paper "Optimal Control of Hybrid Systems via Convex Relaxations".
+This is code for the paper "Optimal Control of Hybrid Systems via Measure Relaxations".

 ## Getting Started
 The code requires an installation of [MOSEK](https://www.mosek.com/) and [GUROBI](https://www.gurobi.com/).